haganbmj/MagicSetEditor2/docs/type/index.rst

 **Overview**

-A reference to another [[type:pack type]], from which one or more cards are chosen.
+A reference to another :ref:`pack type`, from which one or more cards are chosen.

 **Properties**